karkirowle/cyclegan_pytorch/README.md

 - Due to the PixelShuffler dimensions divided by two twice, the main constraint seems to be that the input needs to be multiples of 4
 - Upsampling is basically at the expense of channel dimensions
-- Residual block have an intersting implementational detail: after the GLU blocks, it projects down the results
+- Residual block have an interesting implementational detail: after the GLU blocks, it projects down the results

 - Kernel sizes of 5 and 15 are interesting

 - The last few layers of the discriminator seem to be very random

+ - Some very interesting blogposts about GLUs https://leimao.github.io/blog/Gated-Linear-Units/

  ### Problematic points that should be checked

- - TODO: DatasetLoader: is it called only once? (i.e is sampling in time happening every epoch?)
  - TODO: Pitch conversion (normalisation/denormalisation or CycleGAN-based)